brianoflondon/hive-nectar/docs/cli.rst

-nectar-cli CLI
+hive-nectar CLI
 ~~~~~~~~~~
-`nectar-cli` is a convenient CLI utility that enables you to manage your wallet, transfer funds, check
+`hive-nectar` is a convenient CLI utility that enables you to manage your wallet, transfer funds, check
 balances and more.

 Using the Wallet
 ----------------
-`nectar-cli` lets you leverage your BIP38 encrypted wallet to perform various actions on your accounts.
+`hive-nectar` lets you leverage your BIP38 encrypted wallet to perform various actions on your accounts.

-The first time you use `nectar-cli`, you will be prompted to enter a password.
+The first time you use `hive-nectar`, you will be prompted to enter a password.
 This password will be used to encrypt
-the `nectar-cli` wallet, which contains your private keys.
+the `hive-nectar` wallet, which contains your private keys.

 You can change the password via `changewalletpassphrase` command.

 ::

-    nectar-cli changewalletpassphrase
+    hive-nectar changewalletpassphrase

 From this point on, every time an action requires your private keys, you will be prompted ot enter